gumyr/build123d/docs/introductory_examples.rst

     :start-after: [Ex.
 18]
     :end-before: [Ex.
 18]

-19. Locating a Workplane on a vertex
+19. Locating a workplane on a vertex
 ---------------------------------------------------

-Here a face is selected and passed to :class:`~build_common.Workplanes`, and two different strategies are used to select vertices.
+Here a face is selected and passed to :class:`~build_sketch.BuildSketch`, and two different strategies are used to select vertices.
-Firstly ``vtx`` uses :meth:`~topolory.ShapeList.group_by` and ``Axis.X`` to select a particular vertex.
-The second strategy uses a custom defined Axis ``vtx2Axis`` that is pointing roughly in the direction of a vertex to select, and then :meth:`~topolory.ShapeList.sort_by` this custom Axis.
-Then the X and Y positions of these vertices are selected and passed to :class:`~build_common.Locations` as the center points for a :class:`~build_sketch.BuildSketch` which is used to place two circles that cuts through the main part.
-Note that if you passed the variable ``vtx`` directly to :class:`~build_common.Locations` then the part would be offset from the Workplane by the vertex z-position.
+Firstly ``vtx`` uses :meth:`~topology.ShapeList.group_by` and ``Axis.X`` to select a particular vertex.
+The second strategy uses a custom defined Axis ``vtx2Axis`` that is pointing roughly in the direction of a vertex to select, and then :meth:`~topology.ShapeList.sort_by` this custom Axis.
+Then the X and Y positions of these vertices are selected and passed to :class:`~build_common.Locations` as center points for two circles that cuts through the main part.
+Note that if you passed the variable ``vtx`` directly to :class:`~build_common.Locations` then the part would be offset from the workplane by the vertex z-position.

 .. image:: assets/general_ex19.svg
     :align: center